Ferase/PPMTools/README.md

 ## Credits

-All original code by [pbsds aka Peder Bergebakken Sundt](https://pbsds.net/) and other contributors to teh original Hatenatools project.
+All original code by [pbsds (Peder Bergebakken Sundt)](https://pbsds.net/) and other contributors to teh original Hatenatools project.
 The original Hatenatools README has been included as [Hatenatools_readme.txt](https://github.com/Ferase/PPMTools/blob/master/Hatenatools_readme.txt).

 If the authors of Hatenatools wish this repository to be taken down, please contact me and it will be done.